Hacks, Resources, and Rights: Pregnant at University

 University: Perfect Timing for Pregnancy and Childbirth?!

-Non-the-less, it is understandable that you initially feel overwhelmed at the thought of managing your studies and raising a child simultaneously.
-You might wonder whether you have what it takes.
-Why not take the test?
+Nonetheless, it is understandable that you initially feel overwhelmed at the thought of managing your studies and raising a child simultaneously.
+It might be helpful to remind yourself of your strengths and resources — why not take one of the free tests below?

 Unintended Pregnancy in College — Overrun with Concerns

-Hopefully this article has provided you with some ideas on how to navigate studies and pregnancy simultaneously...
-You may still feel unsure, being flooded by mixed emotions and a multitude of thoughts on where to go from here.
+Hopefully, this article has given you some ideas on navigating studies and pregnancy simultaneously...
+You may still feel unsure, flooded by mixed emotions and many thoughts on where to go from here.

 We understand!
 You do not have to walk this road alone.
 Our free digital resources provide you with unbiased counsel.
-Get the clarity you need, in order to discern which path is right for you:
+Get the clarity you need to discern which path is right for you:

 Our Top Picks for You: